Sahel Watch: a living analysis of the conflict in Mali

 Mali was once considered a model democracy but in early 2012 it suddenly collapsed after a separatist rebellion by the Tuareg Movement for the Liberation of Azawad (MNLA).
 A civil war was unleashed, predominantly in the northern part of the country.
 Regionally-based extremist Islamist groups took advantage of the unrest in the north and a weakened Malian army overthrew the weakened, indecisive and corrupt Malian government.
 When the armed Islamic groups advanced on the capital of Bamako, a French military intervention returned a fragile control, allowing the establishment of an interim government and an international peacekeeping force.

 The accumulated challenges are undermining the government, the economy, and the livelihoods of the Malian people.
 The government is still relying on these international intervention forces such as the UN’s Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) as they are currently providing stability in the north.
-Initially, the Economic Community of West African States (ECOWAS) organized the African-led International Support Mission to Mali (AFISMA) as supported by the African Union and the UN Security Council.
-However an unexpected advance by the rebels saw France intervening first with Operation Serval, after which AFISMA deployed much earlier than planned.
-AFISMA then faced increased criticism for displaying a lack of capabilities and resources after which a UN peacekeeping mission was organized.
-MINUSMA then quickly took charge and coordinated military operations while overshadowing the power of ECOWAS and AU.
+Initially, the Economic Community of West African States (ECOWAS) organized the African-led International Support Mission to Mali (AFISMA), which was supported by the African Union and the UN Security Council.
+However, the French intervened and when AFISMA deployed earlier than planned it was criticized for lack of capabilities and resources.
+MINUSMA quickly took charge and coordinated military operations, overshadowing ECOWAS and the African Union.

 Development and human needs (a socioeconomic perspective)